The Life and Martyrdom of St. Peter and St. Paul (eBook)

 - How early apostolic tradition complements and deepens the biblical narrative

-- The missionary zeal and pastoral authority exercised by the Apostles
+- The missionary zeal and pastoral authority of the Apostles

 - Why martyrdom stands at the heart of the Church’s foundation